veltzer/openbook/README.md

 What python modules are used?
 -----------------------------
 * pytconf: pytconf handles configuration and command line parsing
-* python-dateutil: could not import [python_dateutil]
+* python-dateutil: Extensions to the standard Python datetime module
-* tqdm: Could not find description
+* tqdm: Fast, Extensible Progress Meter
 * PyMySQL: Pure Python MySQL Driver
-* Mako: Could not find description
+* Mako: A super-fast templating language that borrows the  best ideas from the existing templating languages.
-* requests: Could not find description
+* requests: Python HTTP for Humans.
-* gitpython: could not import [gitpython]
+* gitpython: GitPython is a python library used to interact with Git repositories

 What is produced?
 ------------------